 best he ever made on them was £1,422 in 1968.
 That is - until this year, when he received a cheque for not rearing any.

-to be more ambitious, perhaps increasing to, say, 40,000 pigs not reared in my second year, for which I should expect about £2.4 million from your department.
-Incidentally, I wonder if I would be eligible to
+plan to be more ambitious, perhaps increasing to, say, 40,000 pigs not reared in my second year, for which I should expect about £2.4 million from your department.
+Incidentally, I wonder if I would be

 I shall of course be voting for your Party at the next general election.

 This is a genuine letter that was sent to the UK's Secretary of State for the Department

 The problem with the supermarkets is that they dictate the price, always awful for the farmer, whilst they keep the lion's share.
 I heard a farmer being interviewed on the

 radio, he supplied carrots to, I think it was *****, for one of their 'let's support the local farmers' campaigns, this farmer was saying that the price they paid him barely covered his costs, but

 they simply dictate what they are willing to pay.
 They also kept rejecting any carrots that weren't perfectly straight, saying that these were substandard!?
 Then they came to him and announced that they were